 11 years and older

-- Can explain that pain is the body’s way of telling you that something is wrong
+- Can explain that it is the body’s way of telling you that something is wrong

 Helping your Child to be More Comfortable